 Do your typical bedtime routine and put your baby down for bed awake.

-Leave the room and listen close by.
-Once your baby starts crying at that level-10 cry, set your timer for your first interval.
+Leave the room.
+Once baby starts crying at that level-10 cry, set your timer for your first interval.

 After five minutes, go in and reassure your baby.
 Don’t pick her up but offer her a verbal phrase.
 Keep your visit short and just offer a quick reassurance, then leave the room again.